DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Static ain't always noise.md

 ---
 ## Solution:
-First let's look at the BASH script.
+First, let's look at the BASH script.

 ![](./attachments/Pasted%20image%2020220330085850.png)

 Looks like the script disassembles the binary and prints the ".text" section of it.

-Now that we know the syntax of the script we can try it out.
+Now that we know the syntax of the script, we can try it out.

 ![](./attachments/Pasted%20image%2020220330090714.png)